West Germanic languages: Phonology

-The existence of a unified Proto-West Germanic language is debated.
-Features which are common to West Germanic languages may be attributed either to common inheritance or to areal effects.

 The phonological system of the West Germanic branching as reconstructed is mostly similar to that of Proto-Germanic, with some changes in the categorization and phonetic realization of some phonemes.
+Phones written in parentheses represent allophones and are not themselves independent phonemes.

 Consonants

 In addition to the particular changes described above, some notable differences in the consonant system of West Germanic from Proto-Germanic are: